 Commonplace

-Deploy-time learning is the central theory — deployed AI systems improve through structured knowledge that accumulates in the repo alongside the code.
+The central theory is deploy-time learning: deployed AI systems improve through structured knowledge that accumulates in the repo alongside the code.
+Agents operate under bounded context — they can't load everything, so the knowledge they load must cover many situations.
 The notes here develop that theory and apply it to the design of agent-operated knowledge bases.
+See the Reference collection for architecture, types, and CLI.

 Threads worth following